Eelii/Turnabout-Nincompoop/README.md

 After complex legal analysis a verdict will be passed.
 The user's client will be sentenced guilty or not guilty based on including, but not limited to how many times Orla the Orca isn't mentioned.

 Having got a guilty or non guilty verdict, the user is highly encouraged to virtually sign a document consisting of multiple sections of Lorem Ipsum.
-By submitting their document, the user will become a certified Nice Attorney and get an access to an exclusive database front-end listing previous users' amazing accomplishments.
+By submitting their document, the user will become a certified Nice Attorney™ and get an access to an exclusive database front-end listing previous users' amazing accomplishments.
 <br/>
 <br/>